ultralytics/yolov3/README.md

 # Description

-The https://github.com/ultralytics/yolov3 repo contains code to train YOLOv3 on the COCO dataset: https://cocodataset.org/#home.
-Credit to P.J.
-Reddie for YOLO (https://pjreddie.com/darknet/yolo/) and to Erik Lindernoren for the pytorch implementation this repo is based on (https://github.com/eriklindernoren/PyTorch-YOLOv3).
+The https://github.com/ultralytics/yolov3 repo contains code to train YOLOv3 on the COCO dataset: https://cocodataset.org/#home. **Credit to P.J.
+Reddie for YOLO** (https://pjreddie.com/darknet/yolo/) and to **Erik Lindernoren for the pytorch implementation** this work is based on (https://github.com/eriklindernoren/PyTorch-YOLOv3).

 # Requirements